Here are your musicians for DCLX 2023: Swing Your Heart Out!

 Jon Tigert’s Hangover Jam Band

-We absolutely loved the jam band at DCLX 2022.
+We absolutely loved the jam band at DCLX 2022 and the jam band at DCLX 2023 was even better.
 Jon Tigert’s Hangover Jam Band is coming back for an afternoon dance!
 Jon Tigert is a beloved dancer, teacher, singer, drummer, band leader, emcee (and, if you’ve seen his Instagram profile, shameless self-promoter and space enthusiast who also likes cats).
 Last year’s jam band featured DCLX attendees as singers and musicians who kept us dancing under Jon’s engaging leadership.
 This year’s jam band might feature…you!
 More information is coming soon!

 DJs